flaccid/rightscale-cli/README.md

     $ rs clouds list

+Add a security group to a VPC network in AP-Tokyo for access to the RightScale CMP:

+    $ rs sec-groups create_rs_mgmt --cloud=5 9IPAD59DMD22V

 ## License and Authors

 * Author:: Chris Fordham <chris [at] fordham [hyphon] nagy [dot] id [dot] au>